awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/launch_template.md

 ## Creating a Launch Template

-You can create a *Launch Template* that contains the configuration information to launch an instance.
-Launch templates enable you to store launch parameters so that you do not have to specify them every time you launch an instance.
-For example, a launch template can contain the AMI ID, instance type, and network settings that you typically use to launch instances.
-When you launch an instance using the Amazon EC2 console, an AWS SDK, or a command line tool, you can specify the launch template to use.
+You can create a Launch Template that contains the configuration information to launch an instance.
+Launch Templates enable you to store launch parameters so that you do not have to specify them every time you launch an instance.
+For example, a Launch Template can contain the AMI ID, instance type, and network settings that you typically use to launch instances.
+When you launch an instance using the Amazon EC2 console, an AWS SDK, or a command line tool, you can specify the Launch Template to use.

-For each launch template, you can create one or more numbered launch template versions.
+For each Launch Template, you can create one or more numbered Launch Template versions.
 Each version can have different launch parameters.
-When you launch an instance from a launch template, you can use any version of the launch template.
+When you launch an instance from a Launch Template, you can use any version of the Launch Template.
 If you do not specify a version, the default version is used.
-You can set any version of the launch template as the default version.
+You can set any version of the Launch Template as the default version.

 **Environment variables definition**